UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ### 3. Create SSH key pair

 First we will create SSH keys to be able to connect to Dardel.
-Special for Darsync is that the SSH keys must be created without passwords for them to be able to be used when running the transfer in a SLURM job.
-Once the transfer is complete we recommend that you delete these keys and recreate new ones **with** password, following [the general guide on how to create SSH keys for Dardel.](../software/ssh_key_use_dardel.md).

 We have made a small tool to create the keys for Darsync for you, so just run these commands on UPPMAX:

 ```bash
 module load darsync